UnitedHealthcare Donates $500 - GuruFocus.com

 Since launching its Empowering Health commitment in 2018, UnitedHealthcare has now invested more than $51 million in Empowering Health grants reaching more than 8 million people through partnerships with community-based organizations in 30 states and the District of Columbia.

 UnitedHealth Group, including UnitedHealthcare and Optum, and its affiliated companies, is dedicated to advancing health equity and building healthier communities by supporting programs to improve access to care and address key determinants of health.
-In Mississippi this includes more than $1.6 million in contributions from 2019-2021 representing its businesses, foundations and employees.
+In Nevada this includes more than $7.6 million in contributions from 2019-2021 representing its businesses, foundations and employees.

 About UnitedHealthcare